 - Make sure you have lots of Post-It notes.

 - Get the key members of your team together and gather around the whiteboard.

 - Start by mapping out the canvas for where you are today.
 For me, I always start in Customer Segments.
-Use the Post-It notes to add to each section the details for that category.
+Use the Post-It notes to add details to each section in that category.

 - Take a photo, then remove all the Post-Its.

-- Once done, and a pre-condition is that you’ve already defined your business objectives for your new initiative, start mapping out your ‘to-be’ state.
+- Once done – a pre-condition is that you’ve already defined your business objectives for your new initiative – start mapping out your ‘to-be’ state.
 Again using the Post-Its.

 - Compare this to your ‘as-is’.
 What’s changed?
 What’s been added or removed?
 What does this tell you about where your priorities should be and what new initiatives do you need to start?

 - Mark on the canvas which statements are validated by customer and market feedback.
 Any that aren’t need to be tested, or flagged as risks.

 - As you learn new things, change the canvas – it’s meant to evolve and improve with time.